Colin G. Calloway

 Colin Gordon Calloway (born 1953) is a British-American historian.

-Life
+Biography

+He earned his PhD from the University of Leeds in 1978.

+He first started teaching at Dartmouth College as a visiting faculty member in 1990 and became a full-time faculty member in 1995.

-He is the John Kimball, Jr. 1943 Professor of History and a professor of Native American Studies at Dartmouth College.
+He is the John Kimball Jr. 1943 Professor of History and a professor of Native American Studies at Dartmouth College.